CoolToday Park officially opens Tomahawk Tiki Bar

 Almost a month after welcoming fans to the park, the Atlanta Braves celebrated another milestone at the park — the opening of the Tomahawk Tiki Bar.

-The bar is one of the fixtures that is going to be open all year, providing lunch, dinner and drinks.
-While the kitchen wasn't yet open on the April 20, fans still flocked to the bar.
+The bar is one of the fixtures that is going to be open all year, providing lunch and dinner service.
+While the kitchen wasn't ready for the opening on the April 20 opening, fans still flocked to the bar.

-"It's a fun night, this is part of how baseball is part of the community," said Vice President of Florida Operations for the Atlanta Braves Mike Dunn.
+"It's a fun night, this is part of how baseball is part of the community," said Mike Dunn, vice president of Florida Operations for the Atlanta Braves.

-Dunn added that there is plenty more coming once the park fully opens.
+Dunn said there is plenty more coming once the park fully opens.

 Those who enjoyed the bar really liked not only the bar, but the park as well.